MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/install-personal-team-apps.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Begin by finding the Dynamics 365 app in the app Store.
+## For admins: enable Microsoft Teams integration

+[start here tomorrow]

 ## Select the app in the app Store

+Once Microsoft Teams integration is enabled in Dynamics 365 (online), find the Dynamics 365 app in the App Store.

 1. In Microsoft Teams, select **Store**.